Dyslexia Awareness Week 2016

 The theme: ‘Identification of dyslexia’

-Getting assessed and actually knowing if you are or might be dyslexic is a huge issue at any stage of any individual’s personal dyslexic journey.
-Therefore, for 2016 we have worked with the other major dyslexia charities namely Dyslexia Scotland, Helen Arkell, Xtrodinary People and Dyslexia Action to agree on the theme for this year’s Dyslexia Awareness Week to be ‘Identification of dyslexia’.The theme in Scotland will be ‘Dyslexia: Did you know...’ and will run from 2nd to 7th November.
+Getting assessed and actually knowing if you are, or might be, dyslexic is a huge issue at any stage of any individual’s personal dyslexic journey.
+Therefore, for 2016 we worked with the other major dyslexia charities namely Dyslexia Scotland, Helen Arkell, Xtrodinary People and Dyslexia Action to agree on the theme for this year’s Dyslexia Awareness Week to be ‘Identification of dyslexia’.The theme in Scotland will be ‘Dyslexia: Did you know...’ and will run from 7 – 12 November 2016.

 Given the fact that dyslexia is a hidden disability and the most common learning difficulty we plan to deliver a powerful message that will prompt people to think and consider if they themselves or those close to them could be dyslexic.

 A positive catalyst for change: Knowing if you are or might be dyslexic can be the catalyst for change in people’s lives and therefore a campaign to remove the barriers, the costs, the confusion and the myths will be a positive way to utilise the Awareness Week.

 The daily themes: The daily themes were as follows:

 - Monday – Why is it important to identify dyslexia?